 The midterm review is an opportunity to evaluate the performance of untenured Assistant/Associate Professors, indicating strengths and weaknesses compared to College standards for teaching, scholarship (including department/program guidelines), and service, and areas in need of improvement.
-The programmatic aspects of the review must be addressed, with full attention by the Department Head/Program Chair and the department/program.
+The programmatic aspects of the review must be addressed, with full attention by the Department Head/Program Chair (DH/PC) and the department/program.
 The midterm report includes a recommendation concerning reappointment.

 The midterm review is not a tenure review, and it is to be understood that a favorable evaluation at the time of the midterm review does not offer any guarantee of subsequent tenure and promotion.
-However, the Department Head/Program Chair should feel free to discuss with the candidate whether or not his/her performance, in the Department Head's/Program Chair's opinion, is developing properly toward that end.
+However, the DH/PC should feel free to discuss with the candidate areas in which their work is/is not developing toward that end.